 Daily Fantasy Sports

-Daily fantasy sports were legalized in Maryland in 2012 with the addition of Section 12-114 as described above.
-However, simply legalizing fantasy sports did not in any way regulate the industry.
 Fantasy sports sites operated under no constraints in Maryland up until early 2017.
 The daily fantasy industry did an adequate job self-regulating at the time, but lawmakers were determined to regulate the industry.

-After two attempts to pass new legislation failed in 2016, the Maryland Comptroller’s office took matters into its own hands (the 2012 law gave the Comptroller authority to issue daily fantasy regulations) and proposed a series of regulations pertaining to daily fantasy sports.
+After two attempts to pass new legislation failed in 2016, the Maryland Comptroller’s office took matters into its own hands (a 2012 law gave the Comptroller authority to issue daily fantasy regulations) and proposed a series of regulations pertaining to daily fantasy sports.

 Those regulations were eventually accepted and went into effect in early 2017.
 For the most part, the regulations governing daily fantasy sites in Maryland resemble those already active in other states.
 The one major difference between Maryland and most other states that regulate fantasy sports is Maryland does not have a licensing process and does not require a fee from would-be operators.
 Anyone is welcome to try their hand at the daily fantasy business in Maryland provided they adhere to the following regulations: